Skip to content

 It takes about 1-2 minutes to be completed on a PC 2.8 GHz.

 In order to do interatomic force constant (IFC) calculations, and to compute associated phonon band structure and thermodynamical properties, you should first have some theoretical background.
-Let us assume that you have read the litterature relative to the first tutorial on DFPT.
-You might find additional material, related to the present section, in [Gonze1997a] -especially section IX-, [Lee1995], [Baroni2001] and [Gonze2024].
-If you haven’t read parts of these references, we strongly advise you take the time to read them now.
+Let us assume that you have read the literature relative to the first tutorial on DFPT.
+You might find additional material, related to the present section, in [Gonze1997a] -especially section IX-, [Lee1995] and [Baroni2001].
+If you haven’t read parts of these references, we strongly advise you to take the time to read them now.

 In short, the idea is that, in order to compute properties for which the phonon frequencies are needed in the full Brillouin zone, one can use an elaborate Fourier interpolation, so that only few dynamical matrices need to be computed directly.
 Others will be computed by interpolation.
 A schematic representation of the different steps required to compute the dynamical matrix in the IBZ and post-process the results with anaddb is given below.

-Also, the values of these q wavevectors are not determined automatically.
+The values of the phonon q wavevectors are not determined arbitrarily.
 They must correspond to the q wavevectors needed by the ANADDB utility (see later), that is, they should form a reduced set of symmetry-inequivalent wavevectors, corresponding to a regularly spaced grid.
-In principle, they might not include the Gamma point, but it is recommended to have it in the set, in order for the Fourier interpolation not to introduce errors at that important point.
+In principle, they need not include the Gamma point, but it is recommended to have it in the set, in order for the Fourier interpolation not to introduce errors at that important point.

 Tip